-Traditional analytics have been a wonderful fit for the data-driven retail industry for decades.
+Traditional analytics have been a great fit for the data-driven retail industry for decades.
 Deeper business insights are now possible thanks to a completely new degree of data processing brought forth by artificial intelligence (AI) and machine learning (ML).
-Extraction of anomalies and correlations from hundreds of AI/ML models by data scientists could open up a new world of opportunities for business owners.
+Data scientists extracting anomalies and correlations from hundreds of AI/ML models could open up a new world of opportunities for business owners.

 How AI in Ecommerce Drives sales

-Applications of artificial intelligence in eCommerce allow companies to provide e-commerce site search one-of-a-kind experiences for their clients, ultimately increasing happiness and the bottom line.
+Artificial intelligence applications in eCommerce allow companies to provide e-commerce site search one-of-a-kind experiences for their clients, ultimately increasing happiness and the bottom line.

 How AI is Currently Used in Retail